Major Minor

 An essential course in preparing the student for a role in software design and development.
 This engineering course covers the disciplined processes involved in software application/product development life-cycle - the analysis, design, construction, testing, and deployment.
 The focus will be on the practical aspects in preparing requirements specifications, drafting design diagrams, coding using any programming language of choice, and validating the developed product using industry-standard testing frameworks.

-Ted and his wife, Michelle, live in Siloam Springs, Arkansas, and have three daughters.
-They are members at Siloam Springs Bible Church (an Evangelical Free Church), where Ted leads the College Ministry and serves as an elder.
+Dr. Song and his wife, Michelle, live in Siloam Springs, Arkansas, with their three daughters.
+They are active members of Siloam Springs Bible Church (an Evangelical Free Church), where he serves as an elder and leads the College Ministry.

 Professor of Electrical Engineering; Chief Intercultural Engagement Officer, Chief Innovation Officer